EnigmaCurry/d.rymcg.tech/README.md

 Note that you *could* put a wildcard record on your root domain, ie.
-`*.example.com`, however if you did this you would not be able to use the domain for a second instance, nor for anything else, but if you're willing to dedicate the entire domain to this single instance, go ahead.
+`*.example.com`, however if you did this you would not be able to use the domain for a second instance, but if you're willing to dedicate the entire domain to this single instance, go ahead.

 If you don't want to create a wildcard record, you can just create several normal `A` (or `AAAA`) records for each of the domains your apps will use, but